North Korea blows up liaison office with South in Kaesong: Unification ministry

 READ: South Korea's Moon urges North Korea to keep peace deals, return to talks

-The liaison office was launched in September 2018 to facilitate inter-Korean exchange and cooperation amid a reconciliatory mood created by summit talks between their leaders.
+The liaison office was launched in September 2018 as part of a series of projects aimed at reducing tensions between the two Koreas.

+When it was operating, dozens of officials from both sides would work in the building, with South Koreans travelling each week into the North.

 Its destruction came after Kim Yo Jong, the powerful sister of North Korean leader Kim Jong Un, said at the weekend: "Before long, a tragic scene of the useless north-south joint liaison office completely collapsed would be seen."